QualityMinds/PeDesCar/README.md

-# impact_collision_dataset
+# PeDesCar

 This intends to generate datasets related to impact collision using Mujoco Physics Engine, OpenAI, RL for human motion prediction.

+Accepted Paper – WSCG 2025
+Explore our latest research and reproducible results: [Paper PDF](http://wscg.zcu.cz/WSCG2025/papers/C47.pdf) Git reposiroty from the paper:
-Sample data is located in `sample_data` folder.
+Sample Data is available in the `sample_data` folder.
-For the full dataset, please contact us via: [QualityMinds LinkedIn](https://www.linkedin.com/company/qualityminds-gmbh/)
+For the full dataset and collaboration opportunities, reach out via: [QualityMinds LinkedIn](https://www.linkedin.com/company/qualityminds-gmbh/)

 # Installation
 tested on python 3.8.10